SherG/cool-iron/blog/amazon-department-stores.md

 <div style="padding-left: 2.3em;><p>The online shopping company has made an effort to keep its clothing concept secret, giving it a code name. </p></div>

 I know the code name: "Shouraboura!"
 Or maybe "Mayday!"
-(That's an insider joke Shouraboura would appreciate.)
+(That's a joke Shouraboura would appreciate.)

 Seriously, the leakers aren't describing anything fundamentally different than Hointer, so they may as well have code-named the project "Shouraboura."